 Why do I bloat during my period?

 To get the answers to a few bloating-related questions, I spoke to Anna Druet, a research scientist at Clue, an app that helps you track your period.
-According to Druet, the reason you might end up with digestive issues (such as gas, bloating, constipation and diarrhoea) around your period is due to the "hormonal chemical changes that come with your menstrual cycle.
+According to Druet, the reason you might end up with digestive issues (such as gas, bloating, constipation and diarrhea) around your period is due to the "hormonal chemical changes that come with your menstrual cycle.
 These hormonal fluctuations increase water retention, which cause symptoms of bloating."

 What's causing it?